Kenya Photo Safari - Tsavo, Amboseli and Maasai Mara - June 2023

 Accommodation will be inside the park at MARA ENTIM CAMP in comfortable en-suite standard tents.

-On this safari you will fly from Amboseli to the Maasai Mara via Nairobi.
+On this photo safari, you will fly from Amboseli to the Maasai Mara via Nairobi.
 You will also fly from the Maasai Mara back to Nairobi at the end of the safari (approx 45 mins one way)

-The weather in these parks in Kenya at this time of year is very pleasant.
-Cool clear mornings are very refreshing and some days can get quite warm, up to 32 C or 90 F. Being near the equator it is difficult to predict the weather.
+The weather in Kenya at this time of year is very pleasant.
+Cool clear mornings are very refreshing and the days can get quite warm, up to 32 C or 90 F. Being near the equator it is difficult to predict the weather.
 There may be some afternoon thunderstorms.

-All the accommodations you will be staying at on this safari will have electric points for recharging your batteries and laptops.
-A detailed Plug & Voltage document will be sent out to you at the time of enrollment.
+All the accommodations you will be staying at on this photo safari will have electric points for recharging your batteries and laptops.
+A detailed Plug & Voltage document will be sent out to you at the time of registration.

-It is officially not allowed to off road in the Maasai Mara.
-However a "grey" area surrounds this rule and it will be up to your guide / driver as to whether he thinks he can take you off road or not.
-It is not a simple case of crashing off into the bush after wildlife, so that you can "get the shot".
-Some areas are more sensitive to damage than others and some trees and bushes are more vulnerable than others.
-You can be assured that your driver / guide wants to show you the animals and get you as close as possible but you will have to use common sense and respect the rules of the reserves, the environment and the comfort levels of the wildlife.
+It is officially not allowed to off-road in the Maasai Mara.
+However, a "grey" area surrounds this rule and it will be up to your guide/driver as to whether he thinks he can take you off-road or not.
+You can be assured that your driver/guide wants to show you the animals and get you as close as possible but you will have to use common sense and respect the rules of the reserves, the environment and the comfort levels of the wildlife.

-On all our safaris we politley request you please use a duffel type bag for your main luggage (not hard suitcases) as these are easier to pack into vehicles and planes.
+On all our photo safaris, it is preferable to use a duffel type bag for your main luggage (no hard suitcases) Duffel bags are easier to pack into the vehicles and planes.

-** We recommend that you pack only the necessary amount of clothing and keep your bag as light as possible.
-There are laundry services available at all the lodges and camps, so you do not need to bring a lot of clothing. **
+** However, we still recommend that you pack only the necessary amount of clothing and keep your bag as light as possible.

 The flights from Amboseli to Nairobi, from Nairobi to the Mara and from the Mara back to Nairobi are all approx 45 mins.